Ishwarya246/SocialMedia/README.md

-## Social Media API
+# Social Media API
 A simple Flask API for a social media

 # Features
+User can create an account
+User can post content with images and text
+User can like other posts
+User can comment on other posts

-# Session Management
+# JWT Token
-Session Management is done using JWT tokens
+Session Management and Authorization is done using JWT tokens